ebpro/maven-archetypes/README.md

 ### Configuration (Once)

 The configuration is done with environment variables.
-For GitHub : GITHUBORG (GitHub account or organisation), GITHUB_ACTOR, GITHUB_TOKEN and optionally for SonarQube SONAR_URL and SONAR_TOKEN (To install SonarQube see https://github.com/ebpro/sonarqube)
+For GitHub : GITHUBORG (GitHub account or organisation), GITHUBACTOR, GITHUBTOKEN, GITHUBORG (org or account) and optionally for SonarQube SONAR_URL and SONAR_TOKEN (To install SonarQube see https://github.com/ebpro/sonarqube)

 For GitHub the CLI is needed (https://cli.github.com/).